McwilliamsJacobson/starter-academic-gzjin/content/publication/GLLX2018/index.md

 ---
-title: "Continuum limit of a mesoscopic model with elasticity of step motion on vicinal surfaces"
+title: "Maximal monotone operator theory and its applications to thin film equation in epitaxial growth on vicinal surface"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here